How Service Trips Enrich the College Experience

 Every Opportunity Is a Learning Opportunity

-One of the most important ways parents can support their students is by cheering them on inside and outside of the classroom.
+One of the most important ways parents and guardians can support their students is by cheering them on inside and outside of the classroom.

-Parents can help students realize that college is not just about going to class or hanging out, but that every opportunity is a learning opportunity.
-As a parent, think about all of the ways your child can learn—not just about a particular major, but also about the world.
+Families can help students realize that college is not just about going to class or hanging out, but that every opportunity is a learning opportunity.
+Think about all of the ways your student can learn—not just about a particular major, but also about the world.